VincentBrodin/godo/README.md

 - Run `godo` to list all tasks and descriptions.
 - Execute a task: `godo <task-name>` (e.g., `godo test`).
-- Combine complex workflows by breaking them into smaller, reusable `godo` tasks.
+- Combine complex workflows by breaking them into smaller, reusable `godo` tasks, also great for loops.

 ## Contributing